 (Note: Some classes may have a materials fee payable to the instructor.
 Please check your class description.)

-The Minnesota Knitters’ Guild does offer Yarnover Grants .
-Each grant will cover the cost of two half-day Yarnover classes of the recipient’s choice, plus the Friday evening Opening Party and Saturday Bingo Night.
+The Minnesota Knitters’ Guild does offer Yarnover Grants.
 These grants are for those who would like to increase their knowledge and skills in the art of knitting, but are not in the position to afford the cost of attending Yarnover.
-The 2024 grant application is open through May 4, 2024.
-Apply here
+Applications a typically accepted in the spring.

-If you are interested in a class that is full, please fill out this form to be added to a waiting list.
+If you are interested in a class that is full, there will be a waiting list available.
 Waiting lists are first come first serve and do not guarantee a seat in the class.

 Yes!
 If you just want to add a class or the Friday and Saturday night activities to your Yarnover registration, just register for the additional items through the registration form.
 We will connect the two registrations together for you.
 Make sure not to register for a class at a time you are already taking one.